 Now assuming the US dollar will collapse, what can take its place?
 And the answer is a reserve currency can be replaced by another reserve currency.
 However, neither the pound, euro or yuan can step in to replace the dollar within the current monetary system.
 But what about an independent monetary system?
 A monetary system is the set of institutions by which money is maintained in an economy.
 At a minimum, such a system must provide means for maintaining accounts, performing transactions, resolving disputes, as well as making and servicing loans.

-So if the US dollar were to falter, other monetary systems will compete to take its place.
+So if the US dollar were to falter, other monetary systems would compete to take its place.
 The Axio Monetary System will be one of them, and probably the only one able to provide currency with inherently stable intrinsic value, interest payments, privacy, transparency, secure ownership, free real-time transactions, international borderless transferability and convertibility, a variety of payment methods, free basic account services, and a legal framework.
 But most of all, the Axio was designed to serve the people.
 And even if the dollar does not falter, the Axio will still be able to compete against it.